Orthoplastic

 What the Journal publishes.

-Each quarterly issue carries original research, technical communications, and long-form clinical accounts, drawn from the international membership of the Society and from contributing colleagues across the five founding disciplines.
+Each bimonthly issue carries original research, technical communications, and long-form clinical accounts, drawn from the international membership of the Society and from contributing colleagues across the five founding disciplines.

 Original Research